kurt-krueckeberg/understanding-dom/README.md

 * calling dos2unx
 * call iconv to convert to utf

+If you want to recurse subdirs, then change simply change the directory iterator to be of a recursive type.
+Google for help doing this.

 ## replace-menus.php

 This is a php script called from `find . -maxdepth1 -name "*.html" -exec ./replace-menu.php {} \;`